dotlang/language/doc/Enhancements.md

 ```
 You can use select to read/write from/to blocking channels.

+N - What about this code?
+`val x : Customer{...}; var y = x;`
+It is invalid.

-? - If we have an immutable array, what is type of array elements?
+N - If we have an immutable array, what is type of array elements?
 Are they also immutable?
 What about hashmap? and other data structures?
 can we define struc elements as val or var?
 `type x := struct { var a: int; val y: int;};`